-Academic Engagement: Residence Hall housing is a privilege.
+Residence Hall housing is a privilege.
 Students who live in the residence halls are expected to actively engage in activities that will result in satisfactory academic progress.
-Such activities include, but are not limited to, regular class attendance, completing readings and assignments outside of class, finishing papers and projects in compliance with class syllabi; and preparing for and taking examinations.
+Such activities include, but are not limited to, regular class attendance, completing readings and assignments outside of class, finishing papers/essays and projects in compliance with class syllabi; and preparing for and taking examinations.
 Failure to be involved in academic work in a purposeful way will jeopardize your ability to live in the residence halls.

-Class Attendance: Residence Hall housing is a privilege.
+Residence Hall housing is a privilege.
 Only those students who are regularly attending classes may remain in the Residence Halls.
-If it is determined by the College at any time that a student has not attended classes for two consecutive weeks or longer, the student will be removed from the Residence Halls unless they present a doctor’s excuse.
+If it is determined by the College at any time that a student has not attended classes for two consecutive weeks or longer, the student may be removed from the Residence Halls unless they present a doctor’s excuse.
 The student will be subject to the standard Room and Fee and Meal Plan Refund Policies and appeal process.

-Pre-Scheduling: Students must pre-schedule the next semester’s classes prior to the close of the present semester.
+Students must pre-schedule the next semester’s classes prior to the close of the present semester.

 Room and Board Termination Agreement